nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 Transactions are a common requirement for applications.
-They are needed when you want a set of updates either to all succeed for fail as a group.
+They are needed when you want a set of updates either to all succeed or fail as a group.
 For a nice intro to some of the concepts check out [Transactions](https://cs.uwaterloo.ca/~tozsu/courses/CS338/lectures/15.%20Transactions.pdf).